Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Results and discussion

 We evaluate our model on our LRS3 testing set with $2,3,4,$ or $5$ speakers respectively.
 Since we were unable to find published models for any previous audio-visual speaker extraction algorithm, we created audio-visual and audio-only baselines to match published near-state-of-the-art systems using ConvTasnet \cite{contasnet}.
 Our audio-visual baseline is shown as AV-ConvTasnet in Table\ref{table:result}.
 The AV-ConvTasnet baseline uses the same 512-dimensional visual feature as our model, but its audio encoder is set to $N=512, L=32$, following the notation and recommendations in \cite{contasnet}.
 Then we upsample the visual features by repeating in the time dimension and concatenate them with the output of the audio encoder.
 The concatenated audio-visual features are then fed into the Temporal Convolutional Network with $B=256, H=1024, Sc=256, P=3, X=8, R=3$, also following the notation in \cite{contasnet}.
 The pre-training and training are all performed identically to our model.

 The audio-only baseline is an audio-only ConvTasnet, trained on our LRS3 training set using the permutation-invariant training (PIT) \cite{pit} SI-SNR objective.
 The configuration is $N=512, L=32, B=128, H=512, Sc=128, P=3, X=8, R=3$ following the notation in \cite{contasnet}.
 Since the conventional PIT training assumes a fixed number of sources, we train four models corresponding to $2,3,4,5$ speakers.
 This means the audio-only baseline models assumes a known number of speakers.
-The final performance and comparison are summarized in Table\ref{table:result}.
+The final results are summarized in Table\ref{table:result} with SI-SNRi, PESQ, STOI reported.
 As shown in Table\ref{table:result}, our model surpasses the two baseline models by a large margin.
-It's able to achieve 18.1dB of SI-SNR improvement for the 2-speaker case where the target speech is actually recorded in the wild with reverberation.
-Also, the SI-SNR improvement does not degrade much when the number of speakers increases, thus our model has the potential to behave robustly in real-world settings.
+It's able to achieve 18.1dB of SI-SNR (6.87dB better than the best baseline) for the 2-speaker case where the target speech is actually recorded in the wild with reverberation.
+The performance gap between dual-path audiovisual attention and the best competing baseline gets slightly wider (to 7.57dB) when the number of speakers increases, thus our model has the potential to behave robustly in real-world settings.